Armin Gerami

 📜 Bio

 I'm a Computer Science Ph.D. candidate at the University of Maryland, working under the guidance of Prof. Ramani Duraiswami.
-My research interests lie in the exciting domains of scientific machine learning, differentiable programming and high performance computing.
-Currently, I'm working on new methods of solving PDEs using neural networks.
+My research interests lie in the domains of differentiable programming, high performance computing, and signal processing.
+Currently, I'm working on improving the computational efficiency of transformers, and neural operator learning.

 📚 Education